-Shipboard accommodations; one night hotel in Guayaquil; meals and non-alcoholic drinks (coffea, tea, water, soda) aboard the vessel; Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; use of snorkeling equipment, wet suits and kayaks; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; port charges and service taxes; Peru Extension: seven hotel nights in Peru; meals as indicated in Peru; porterage; services of local guide and tour leader; gratuities to local guides and drivers; taxes and service charges.
+Shipboard accommodations; one night hotel in Guayaquil; meals and non-alcoholic drinks (coffee, tea, water, soda) aboard the vessel; Galapagos National Park entry fee; transfers to/from group flight; gratuities (except to ship's crew); Galapagos Transit Card; use of snorkeling equipment, wet suits and kayaks; services of the ship physician, Expedition Leader, Naturalist staff and expert guides; port charges and service taxes; Peru Extension: seven hotel nights in Peru; meals as indicated in Peru; porterage; services of local guide and tour leader; gratuities to local guides and drivers; taxes and service charges.
 Subject to change without notice.

 Airfare between Guayaquil and the Galapagos Islands: